1800s

 AGFA / ANSCO READYSET SPECIAL - 1941.
 Bellows type cameras continued to be common up through the 40's.
 The Readyset Special was produced by the AGFA Ansco Corporation, Binghampton, NY.
 It is not necessary to spend a lot of money to have a nice camera collection.
 The above camera was purchased for less than $20 in like-new condition.

 HOUGHTON ENSIGN FUL VUE - 1946.
 Houghton cameras date back to 1834 when George Houghton joined Antoine Claudet as a glass seller.
 After the announcement of the Daguerreotype process in 1839, Claudet secured a license directly from Daguerre and spent most of his time operating his own studio while Houghton began selling Daguerreotype requisites.
 The firm came together for manufacturing purposes with W. Butcher in 1915 and they merged as Houghton-Butcher Ltd. and a selling arm, Ensign Ltd, was set up in 1930.
 George Houghton's sons and grandsons continued in the business until the firm disappeared in 1961.
 The Ensign model of 1946 was of an unusual design and made entirely of metal.
+It was also sold in red, blue and grey.
+If you find one in other than the four original colors, it is because some owners have applied their own.
 Many such unique cameras can be purchased at very low prices in excellent condition for those looking for an educational hobby to pursue.
 Now is a good time to begin camera collecting as the advent of digital photography has brought untold numbers of film cameras onto the market.
 Searching for the word camera on eBay under the drop-down menu of cameras and photo elicits more than one hundred thousand items!

 http://licm.org.uk/livingImage/IndexRoom.html